jaypipes/ghw/README.md

 `ghw.TopologyNode` struct if you'd like to dig deeper into the NUMA/topology subsystem

-### DMI
+### Chassis

-The information of the host machine's details such as BIOS, product, board and chassis information are accessible from the `ghw.DMI()` function.
-This function returns a pointer to a `ghw.DMIInfo` struct.
+The host's chassis information is accessible with the `ghw.Chassis()` function.
+This function returns a pointer to a `ghw.ChassisInfo` struct.

-The `ghw.DMIInfo` struct contains multiple fields:
+The `ghw.ChassisInfo` struct contains multiple fields:

-* `ghw.DMIInfo.BIOSInfo` is a struct containing BIOS information including things like date and version.
-* `ghw.DMIInfo.BoardInfo` is a struct containing motherboard information with details on asset tags, serial, type and vendor with version.
+* `ghw.ChassisInfo.AssetTag` is a string with the chassis asset tag
-* `ghw.DMIInfo.ChassisInfo` is a struct containing chassis information with specifics to model, serial and vendor.
+* `ghw.ChassisInfo.SerialNumber` is a string with the chassis serial number
-* `ghw.DMIInfo.ProductInfo` is a struct containing product information giving you what type of system you have
+* `ghw.ChassisInfo.Type` is a string with the chassis type *code*
-* `ghw.DMIInfo.SystemInfo` is a struct containing system information, mostly around system vendor.
+* `ghw.ChassisInfo.TypeDescription` is a string with a description of the chassis type
+* `ghw.ChassisInfo.Vendor` is a string with the chassis vendor
+* `ghw.ChassisInfo.Version` is a string with the chassis version

+**NOTE**: These fields are often missing for non-server hardware.
+Don't be surprised to see empty string or "None" values.

 ```go
 package main